rupeshk/web2epub/README.md

 #web2epub

-web2epub is a command line tool to convert a set of web/html pages to epub. web2epub is written in Python.
+web2epub is a command line tool to convert a set of html to epub. web2epub is written in Python.

 ##Features